 Bitcoin binary options, which effectively constitute bets on future price, are available from various brokers, such as BTC Oracle.
 Binary options aren’t recommended for dedicated Bitcoin traders, who have better options elsewhere.

 A final important point is that traders may speculate on Bitcoin’s price without ever touching Bitcoin.
-Online exchanges like Plus500 and AvaTrade allow for price speculation via fiat-only Contracts for Difference (CFDs).
+Online exchanges (Your capital is at risk) like Plus500 and AvaTrade allow for price speculation via fiat-only Contracts for Difference (CFDs).
 Such exchanges additionally offer a variety of other markets to trade, such as Forex and commodities, although their costs are higher than those of Bitcoin exchanges.

 For all their technological sophistication, markets are driven by these primal human emotions.